 Looking for a job, moving, getting settled in a new routine, these take time and time is the thing I covet: coming home at lunch to paint, shirking off chores to write, staying up to finish an illustration.
 It took two decades to learn how to make art instead of thinking wishfully about it so I am wary of interruptions.

-I keep walking, trying to hang out casually with this feeling as though we are friends.
-I come to the end of the trail I thought was a loop.
-There is a large metal gate with a Private Property sign on it, beyond which the woods have been clear-cut and I see that the fog has settled in along the ridge line, the morning sun gone.
-It feels like an augury, a comment on my ache: eventually each thing will end but some endings will be nothing more than a metal gate.
-This sense of loss may even be a seedling on land I haven’t given myself permission to enter.
+I keep walking, casually minding this feeling as though we are friends.
+I come to a large gate with a Private Property sign on it beyond which the woods have been clear-cut and fog has settled in along the ridge line, the morning sun gone.
+This abrupt end feels like an augury even though it is nothing more than a passable metal gate.

 I head back down the hill, stopping to check out possible sketching spots.
 I am restless and every grouping of trees seems too close together, too similar.
 The more spots I look at the less potential I see until I almost believe I do not like painting trees.